top of page

 We strongly recommend that you have the route on a mobile navigation app as a back-up too.
 I recommend Outdoor GPS.
 If your watch battery dies or otherwise has a malfunction, the back-up will be a saviour.
 As good as GPX watches are nowadays, there may still be times when the correct route is unclear on the watch screen.
 Personally, I would rather stop and check the route on my phone and go the right way.
 I have learned this after many instances of running along a hedge line for half a mile and then discovering that barbed wire and 6 foot of hawthorne separates me from the correct route, on the other side of the hedge line.
 That’s a lot of extra miles if you do that once or twice a day for 5 weeks!

-COMMUNICATING LOCATION / ROUTE INFORMATION
+COMMUNICATING LOCATION / ROUTE INFO

 There will be times when we need to communicate information about your location or the route with each other.
 During these instances it is good practice to be as clear and unambiguous as possible, particularly if there are safety implications dependent on this information being clear & correct.